DuckOfDuckness/NautAddons/Custom Subreddit Name Text/README.md

 ## Installation

-1. Copy the CSS from CustomSubredditNameText.css into the *bottom* of your stylesheet.
+1. Copy the CSS from ADDON.css into the *bottom* of your stylesheet.
 2. Change all instances of `NAME` to your custom text.